 (d) An operator shall design all permanent storm water drainage ditches, sedimentation or retention ponds, swales, conveyance channels, channel linings, outlet protection, culverts, and other storm water control structures handling flow onto or off the mining waste facility to accommodate peak flow rates from a 100 year, 24-hour storm event.
-The size of the storm event shall be determined based on current rainfall probability data, including models or forecasts, approved by the department for this purpose.

 (e) An operator shall design temporary and permanent sediment control measures to settle 0.015 mm size particles for all storms up to, and including, the 25 year, 24-hour storm.
 The surface area for permanent sediment basins shall be calculated using the rainfall intensity over the 25 year, 24-hour storm event for the mining waste facility.
 Principal spillways, and outlet protection for sediment basins shall be designed to pass a 100 year, 24-hour storm event.
 Emergency spillways for sedimentation basins shall be designed to pass a 100 year, 24-hour storm event.
-The size of the storm event shall be determined based on current rainfall probability data, including models or forecasts, approved by the department for this purpose.
 The design of the dewatering structures for sediment basins shall be selected such that the basin is dewatered in no less than 3 days.
 An analysis shall be performed to document compliance with this requirement.

 (f)An operator shall design containment berms placed around active fill areas to control and collect the liquid volume resulting from the 100 year, 24-hour storm event.
 The design shall consider the volume of liquid generated from active fill areas, including all areas with exposed solid waste or areas with waste covered by daily cover.
-The size of the storm event shall be determined based on current rainfall probability data, including models or forecasts, approved by the department for this purpose.
 Storm water in contact with active fill areas shall be handled and treated as leachate.